Formic acid: Decomposition

-Soluble ruthenium catalysts are also effective.
-Carbon monoxide free hydrogen has been generated in a very wide pressure range (1–600 bar).
+Soluble ruthenium catalysts are also effective for producing carbon monoxide-free hydrogen.

 Reactant

 Formic acid shares most of the chemical properties of other carboxylic acids.
-Because of its high acidity, solutions in alcohols form esters spontaneously.
+Because of its high acidity, solutions in alcohols form esters spontaneously; in Fischer esterifications of formic acid, it self-catalyzes the reaction and no additional acid catalyst is needed.
 Formic acid shares some of the reducing properties of aldehydes, reducing solutions of metal oxides to their respective metal.

-Formic acid is a source for a formyl group for example in the formylation of methylaniline to N-methylformanilide in toluene.
+Formic acid is a source for a formyl group for example in the formylation of N-methylaniline to N-methylformanilide in toluene.

-In synthetic organic chemistry, formic acid is often used as a source of hydride ion, as in the Eschweiler-Clarke reaction:
+In synthetic organic chemistry, formic acid is often used as a source of hydride ion, as in the Eschweiler–Clarke reaction:

 It is used as a source of hydrogen in transfer hydrogenation, as in the Leuckart reaction to make amines, and (in aqueous solution or in its azeotrope with triethylamine) for hydrogenation of ketones.

 Addition to alkenes

-Formic acid is unique among the carboxylic acids in its ability to participate in addition reactions with alkenes.
+Formic acid is unique among the alkenes in its ability to participate in addition reactions with alkenes.
 Formic acids and alkenes readily react to form formate esters.
 In the presence of certain acids, including sulfuric and hydrofluoric acids, however, a variant of the Koch reaction occurs instead, and formic acid adds to the alkene to produce a larger carboxylic acid.

 Formic acid anhydride

-An unstable formic anhydride, H(C=O)−O−(C=O)H, can be obtained by dehydration of formic acid with N,N′-dicyclohexylcarbodiimide in ether at low temperature.
+An unstable formic anhydride, H(C=O)−O−(C=O)H, can be obtained by dehydration of formic acid with N,-dicyclohexylcarbodiimide in ether at low temperature.